pranavrajaram/lights-out/README.md

 We shuffled `CLIMATE.CATEGORY` 1,000 times to generate a distribution of TVDs under the null hypothesis, and compared that to the observed TVD.
 The resulting p-value was 0.512, meaning we fail to reject the null hypothesis that the the distribution of the `CLIMATE.CATEGORY` column when `DEMAND.LOSS.MW` is missing is the same as the distribution of the column when `DEMAND.LOSS.MW` is not missing.

 ## Hypothesis Testing

+In one of the graphs from the 2nd section, we saw that the number of customers impacted by power outages seemed to be different for each month.
+We wanted to explore this idea a little more, because being able to determine if month has an effect on power outages would be quite valuable in the real world.
+It would also help answer one of the main causes of major power outages in the US, as posed by our original analysis question.
+So, we conducted a hypothesis test with the following set of hypotheses:

+- **Null Hypothesis**: Power outages are equally likely to occur across all months of the year.
+- **Alternative Hypothesis**: Power outages are more likely to occur in certain months of the year than others.

+We will use TVD as the test statistic here as well, since month is a categorical column.
+Our significance level is 1%.

+We first calculated the observed proportion of customers affected by power outages per month.
+That distribution is visualized below, as well as the 'Null Proportion'.
+In this case, the null proportion is 1/12 for every month, as there are 12 months in the year and the null hypothesis states that power outages are equally likely to occur in all of them.

+<iframe
+  src="assets/hyp-test-dist.html"
+  width="1000"
+  height="600"
+  frameborder="0"
+></iframe>

+We calculated the observed TVD of these 12 groups, which was about 0.15.
+Then, we simulated 1,000 draws from the null distribution, calculating the TVD for each one.
+The resulting distribution and the observed TVD is shown below.

+<iframe
+  src="assets/hyp-test-dist-2.html"
+  width="1000"
+  height="600"
+  frameborder="0"
+></iframe>

+As we can see, none of the simulated TVDs under the null are as large as the observed one, meaning the p-value is 0.0.
+So, we reject the null hypothesis at a significance level of 1%, indicating that there is statistically significant evidence to suggest that differences in affected customer distributions between months of the year cannot be solely attributed to sampling variation.

 ## Framing a Prediction Problem